EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 * [Signals and Systems, Theory and Applications by Fawwaz T. Ulaby, Andrew E. Yagle](https://ss2.eecs.umich.edu)
 * [Signals and Systems by Hwei P Hsu](https://electronicsbookcafe.files.wordpress.com/2015/08/signals-and-systems-2nd-edition-schaums-outline-series-hwei-hsu.pdf)

 As a disclaimer, EE 120 does not directly follow these textbooks, so they will differ from the course material in terms of content, emphasis, notation, scope, and order.
-We provide associated readings for each lecture, but these do not necessarily directly correspond to the topic being taught.
+We may provide associated readings for each lecture, but these do not necessarily directly correspond to the topic being taught.
 Nothing is a substitute for attending lecture and discussion, and watching (and rewatching) the videos.